 1:00 hard effort and:30 rest:20 hard effort and:10 rest

 :45 hard effort and:25 rest

 And don’t forget strength training.
 You need to train hard when strength training, too.
 The inability to perform another perfect repetition is objective and measurable.
-Yes, it’s going to be painful (it’s temporary pain, so deal with it), but if you halt a set because it’s beginning to get uncomfortable or you reach some arbitrary number of repetitions, you just sold yourself short.
+Yes, it’s going to be painful (it’s temporary pain, so deal with it), but if you halt a set because it’s beginning to get uncomfortable or you reach some arbitrary number of repetitions, you just sell yourself short.

 5. You’re over-training or under-recovering It’s a double-edged sword.
 You need to work hard, but you also need to rest properly.
 Run.
 Lift.
 Practice.
 Run more.
 Lift more.
 Practice more.
 When will your body get a much-needed break?

 Hard training stimulates a potential adaptation to the imposed demand.
 Your workout may create a positive improvement in quality such as endurance or strength, but to allow for its development, adequate recovery time must be given.
 Additionally, how do you maximize your efforts in multiple training components?
-After a vicious leg day in the weight room, will you be recovered adequately for a quality conditioning day?
+After a vicious leg day in the weight room, will you recover adequately for a quality conditioning day?
 And what about sports practice?
 If you’re still hung over from the effects of a previous workout, don’t expect to be a hundred percent.

 Employing exercises and training sessions that continually tax the system without allowing time to adapt can result in fatigue, regression of ability, and injuries.
 Train hard, but rest hard.
 It’s better to be over- rather than under-recovered.